 Off-duty Chicago police officer fatally shot in Gage Park

-The officer was off-duty but uniformed when he was shot in the Gage Park neighborhood at approximately 2:53 a.m.
-Officers responded to a gunshot detection alert in the 5500 block of South Kedzie and discovered the officer with gunshot wounds in the 3100 block of West 56th St.
+A statement from Mayor Brandon Johnson identified the officer as Luis M. Huesca of the 5th District Priority Response Team.
+He was off-duty but in uniform when he was shot in the Gage Park neighborhood just before 3 a.m.
+Officers had responded to a “gunshot detection alert” in the 5500 block of South Kedzie and discovered Huesca with gunshot wounds in the 3100 block of West 56th Street.

-Superintendent Larry Snelling said in a press conference Sunday morning that the officer was shot multiple times before he was pronounced dead at the University of Chicago Medical Center.
+Superintendent Larry Snelling said in a press conference Sunday morning that Huesca was shot multiple times before he was pronounced dead at the University of Chicago Medical Center.
 His vehicle was stolen on the scene.

-Snelling said the officer was just two days shy of his 31st birthday.
-A procession carried the officer’s body to the Cook County Medical Examiner’s Office Sunday morning.
+Snelling said Huesca was just two days shy of his 31st birthday and had served with CPD for six years.
+A procession carried Huesca’s body to the Cook County Medical Examiner’s Office Sunday morning.

+“I met with Officer Huesca’s mother and uncle this morning and assured them that they have the full support of my administration as they deal with this unspeakable loss,” Johnson said.
+“Our city is grieving, and our condolences go out to their entire family as well as Luis’ fellow officers and community.”

 CPD said investigators are still looking for a suspect.